Velocidex/velociraptor-docs/content/knowledge_base/tips/automating_labels.md

+---
-# How can I automatically apply labels to clients?
+title: How can I automatically apply labels to clients?
+---

 Sometimes it is useful to automatically label clients based on client state.
 You can do this automatically by running a [Server Event